armandopadilla/peek-a-ad/README.md

 Seed data will come from Google Places and is a Todo item.
 Its simply a one off script that will run once for this prototype.

 #Todo
 1. Security - Needs Security love.
+For now everything will go over https.
+(Yes only gave myself 2-3 hours to crank this out so its mostly a time issue)
 2. AWS set up - I want to see this running somewhere.
 Will purchase a domain, set up Route53, and a ec2 instance running pm2.
 3. React App Skin.
 4. Unit Tests.